 Examines the major theoretical perspectives on personality formation, including biological, psychodynamic, humanistic, cognitive, behavioral and sociocultural influences.
 Personality tests and measures are also discussed.
 The major theoretical approaches to psychology are included.
-Recommended preparation: placement scores that allow enrollment into college-level reading and PSY 201 or PSY 202.
+Recommended preparation: WR 060 or minimum placement into WR 065.